What is vendor management?

 Those who don’t manage their vendor contracts and relationships effectively face increased risk, potential lost revenue and profits, and too much time spent fixing mistakes that could’ve been avoided with a more streamlined process.

 One crucial yet often overlooked aspect of vendor management is how vendor contracts are handled throughout their life cycles.
 Managing contracts well, from initiation to completion or renegotiation, leads to more lucrative vendor relationships.
-Strong vendor management processes and practices in turn lead to better performing vendor contracts.
+Strong processes and practices, in turn, lead to better-performing vendor contracts.

 As a result, you’re more likely to meet vendor performance expectations and other business goals with good vendor management practices in place.

-Vendor management begins long before an organization initiates contract negotiations and continues long after a contract is signed.
-Here are a few of the key steps involved in the vendor management process.
+Vendor lifecycle management begins long before an organization initiates contract negotiations and continues long after a contract is signed.
+Here are a few of the key steps involved in the process:

 Good management practices allow an organization to determine which contracts perform well and which are underperforming or obsolete.
 It also allows for more compliant and profitable long-term relationships.